tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <blockquote><details>
 <summary><strong>Oversampling</strong></summary>
 The oversampling method involves adding data to the minority class so that the two classes are equal.
-Two methods for this are random oversampling or the Synthetic Minority Oversampling Technique (SMOTE).
+Two methods for this are random oversampling and Synthetic Minority Oversampling Technique (SMOTE).
 <blockquote><details>
 <summary><strong>Random Oversampling</strong></summary>
-Random oversampling duplicates the existing minority class data until it is equally proportional to the majority class.
+Random oversampling duplicates the existing minority class data randomly until it is equally proportional to the majority class.

 To utilize `imblearn` for random oversampling, we call the code as follows:

 ```python

 from imblearn.over_sampling import RandomOverSampler